 How to Cut and De-Seed a Pomegranate

-1 Pomegranate juice stains.
-So before you begin to cut into one, make sure you are wearing something that you don't care too much about, like an old t-shirt.
-The juice will stain a wood cutting board (you can use vinegar or lemon juice to get the pink out) so you may want to cut on a plastic cutting board.
-Work close to the sink, making cuts and then moving the pomegranate over a large bowl to open.
+The juice will stain a wood cutting board (you can use vinegar or lemon juice to get the pink out).
+So, you may want to cut on a plastic cutting board.

-3 Use a paring knife to cut a circle, angling in, around the crown of the pomegranate, cutting it out.
+Use a paring knife to cut a circle, at a shallow angle, around the crown of the pomegranate, cutting it out.

-5 Use your fingers to gently pry open the pomegranate.
-It should open easily, exposing the seeds (more accurately called arils).
-Continue to open the sections, if you've made 6 cuts, you can pry open 6 sections.
-It helps to work near or over a large bowl, so that as you open the fruit, any loose seeds find there way to the bowl.
+Continue to open the sections.
+If you've made 6 cuts, you can pry open 6 sections.
+It helps to work near or over a large bowl.
+So that as you open the fruit, any loose seeds find their way to the bowl.

 Once you are done stripping the pomegranate seeds from the skin and membranes, skim the membranes from the top of the water, and strain the seeds from the water.

 Put the seeds into a serving bowl and munch away.
 Remember to be careful about where you are eating them.
 Seeds falling onto a light carpet and then getting squished will cause staining.
-Eat immediately or store chilled in an airtight container for 3-4 days.
+Eat immediately or store chilled in the refrigerator in an airtight container for 3 to 4 days.